grzegorzkoszczal/master-thesis/README.md

 ### 1.1 Purpose and research question

-Main goal of the master thesis
+Main goal of the master thesis.

 ### 1.2 Scope and limitation